Money Heist: Netflix acquisition

 Without a dedicated Netflix marketing campaign, the series became the most-watched non-English language series on Netflix in early 2018, within four months of being added to the platform, to the creators' surprise.
-This prompted Netflix to sign a global exclusive overall deal with Pina shortly afterwards.
+In April, it surpassed Stranger Things streams in the U.S. and worldwide.
+Its success prompted Netflix to sign a global exclusive overall deal with Pina shortly afterwards.
 Diego Ávalos, director of original content for Netflix in Europe, noted that the series was atypical in being watched across many different profile groups.
 Common explanations for the drastic differences in viewership between Antena 3 and Netflix were changed consumption habits of series viewers and the binge-watching potential of streaming.
 Some people in Spain also only became aware of the series from Netflix, unaware of its original Antena 3 broadcast.
 Pina and Sonia Martínez of Antena 3 would also later say that the series, with its high demand of viewer attention, unknowingly followed the video-on-demand format from the beginning.